 Needless to say the idea really took off, delivering huge benefits to chocolate manufacturers in the speed of the production process and dramatically reducing the level of breakages in transit, and therefore costs.
 All at the same time as offering a great method of branding and presentation to the customer.

 His innovation changed the market forever, and now over 80 million chocolate eggs will be consumed over the Easter period.
-So, at this time of year I salute William Horry and his great innovation, which I think represents everything great protective packaging should be!
+So, at this time of year we salute William Horry and his great innovation, which we think represents everything great protective packaging should be!

 Back to blog